flux-capacitor-io/flux-capacitor-client/README.md

 Flux Capacitor java client
 ======================

 This repository contains the official Java client for [flux.host](https://flux.host), the Flux Capacitor platform.
+For a short overview of functionalities, check out this [cheatsheet](documentation/cheatsheet.pdf).

 Installation
 ======================